Skip to main content

 The supercomputer

-The K computer was jointly developed by RIKEN and Fujitsu Limited under the "Innovative High Performance Computing Infrastructure (HPCI)" project promoted by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) to become the fastest supercomputer in the world, and was completed in June 2012 and started its shared use in September of the same year.The development cost is said to have been about 110 billion yen, which was spent at government expense.The name comes from its ability to perform 1 K computer calculation per second (K computer is 10,000 times 1 trillion).In terms of processing capacity, we were always at the top level in the world and competed with other countries.More than 10,000 researchers in total have used the system for research and development in a wide range of fields, including medicine, manufacturing, disaster prevention and mitigation, and space.K computer-mae station" became the name of the station in July 2011, before the "K" was installed, and has been well known (in June 2021, with the retirement of the "K", the station will be renamed "Computational Science Center Station").
+The K computer was jointly developed by RIKEN and Fujitsu Limited under the "Innovative High Performance Computing Infrastructure (HPCI)" project promoted by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) to become the fastest supercomputer in the world, and was completed in June 2012 and started its shared use in September of the same year.The development cost is said to have been about 110 billion yen, which was spent by the government.The name comes from its ability to perform 1 K computer calculation per second (K computer is 10,000 times 1 trillion).In terms of processing capacity, we were always at the top level in the world and competed with other countries.More than 10,000 researchers in total have utilized the system for research and development in a wide range of fields, including medicine, manufacturing, disaster prevention and mitigation, and space.K computer-mae station" became the name of the station in July 2011, before the "K" was installed, and has been well known (in June 2021, with the retirement of the "K", the station will be renamed "Computational Science Center Station").

 The "Kyo" panel to be donated to the KCG Museum is made of glass with the "Kyo" logo in white on a dark red background, 80 cm wide and 229.5 cm high, weighing approximately 70 kg.
-The system board is approximately 60 cm square and weighs approximately 14 kg, consisting of four CPUs, memory, and copper pipes through which cold water flows to cool the CPUs.The KCG Museum was selected as the recipient of the donation after RIKEN solicited applications from the public.The nameplate of "Kyocomputer-mae Station" will be donated by Kobe City, which operates the Kobe New Transit Port Island Line.
+The system board is approximately 60 cm square and weighs approximately 14 kg, consisting of four CPUs, memory, and copper pipes through which cold water flows to cool the CPUs.RIKEN publicly solicited applications for the donation, and the KCG Archives was selected as the recipient.The nameplate of "Kyocomputer-mae Station" will be donated by Kobe City, which operates the Kobe New Transit Port Island Line.

 2023年のニュース